dsellers1/home-assistant/concepts.md

 </details>

+> [!CAUTION]
+> It is important to remember that states (and attributes) are stored as strings even if the value is a number.
+See [Working with Numbers](#working-with-numbers) for more information.

 ### Getting an attribute
 Attributes of an entity can be friendly_name, brightness, color_mode, color_temp, rgb_color, icon, device_class, hvac_modes, min_temp, max_temp, and more.
 Check Developer Tools > States to see an entity's attributes.